docker-archive/deploykit/docs/plugins/types.md

 - `Properties`: A JSON object representing the Group.
 The schema is defined by the Group plugin in use.

 ### Instance Attachment
-An identifier for an external entity associated with an Instance.
-The meaning of Attachments and handling of Attachment IDs is defined by the Instance plugin.
+An external entity associated with an Instance.
+The meaning of an Attachment is defined by the Instance plugin.

+Fields:
+- `ID`: A unique identifier for the Attachment
+- `Type`: An identifier for the kind of attachment.

 ### Instance Description